Australian Jews: Demographics

 The same social and cultural characteristics of Australia that facilitated the extraordinary economic, political, and social success of the Australian Jewish community have also been attributed to contributing to widespread assimilation.

 Community success can also be measured by the vibrancy of Australian Jewish Media.
 While traditional Jewish print media is in decline, new media forms such as podcasts, online magazines, and blogs have stepped into the breach.

+In 2018, 5 of the 7 wealthiest people in Australia were Jewish.

 Significant Jewish population centres

 Melbourne

 Melbourne's population is highly concentrated around the suburbs of Caulfield North and St Kilda East, although there are significant populations in the suburbs surrounding these suburbs.

 There are a large number of schools servicing the community.